kennygtanaka/NLP-Earphone-Reviews/README.md

-# Sentiment Analysis On Earphone Reviews
+# Sentiment Analysis on Earphone Reviews

 Personal project analyzing text reviews for earphones on Amazon.